httpwg/http-extensions/draft-ietf-httpbis-early-hints.md

 known to handle informational responses correctly.

-HTTP/2 clients are less likely to suffer from incorrect framing since handling of the response headers does not affect how the end of the response body is determined.
+HTTP/2 clients are less likely to suffer from incorrect framing since handling of the response header fields does not affect how the end of the response body is determined.

 # IANA Considerations